Chocolate Chip Cheesecake Cookies

 Flavor Balance

-Too Sweet: If the cookies are too sweet, consider reducing the sugar in your next batch or adding a pinch of salt to balance the sweetness.
+Too Sweet: If the cookies are too sweet, consider reducing the sugar in future batches.

 Essential Ingredients for Chocolate Chip Cheesecake Cookies